Shlomo Goldman

-Shlomo Goldman (April 1, 1947 – July 21, 2017), also known as the Sanz Zviller rebbe, was the Grand Rabbi of the Sanz-Klausenberger community in Union City, New Jersey, where he resided.
+Shlomo Goldman (April 1, 1947 – July 21, 2017), also known as the Sanz Zviller rebbe, was an American rabbi.
+He was the Grand Rabbi of the Sanz-Klausenberger community in Union City, New Jersey, where he resided.

 Goldman was the son of the previous Zviller Rebbe, Rabbi Mordchai Goldman, and a son-in-law of the late Sanz-Klausenburger Rebbe, Rabbi Yekusiel Yehudah Halberstam.
 Born in Jerusalem, he was designated to head the new hasidic community that was being established in Union City.

-Goldman died Friday morning, July 21, 2017.
+Goldman died on July 21, 2017.